 - 2. Wood base production

-Parts of the article are cut out from the wood and joined together.
-The completed wood base is then shaved.
+Wood is processed to make wood bases.
+Each part of the piece is cut out from the wood and joined together.
+Then the base piece is shaved.

 - 3. Base preparation

-The lacquer coating process is divided into the “base preparation” and “coating” processes.
-In the “base preparation” process, scratches on the wood base are mended, the surface smoothened and fragile parts are strengthened by pasting cloth or washi.
+The lacquer coating process is divided into base preparation and coating processes.
+In the base preparation process, scratches on the wood base are mended, the surface smoothened and fragile parts are strengthened by pasting cloth or washi (traditional Japanese paper).